As of July 31, 2017

 Sumitomo Corporation established the "Sumitomo Corporation Corporate Governance Principles" while keeping in mind that our backbone of corporate ethics is in the "Sumitomo's Business Philosophy" and the "Management Principles."
 "The Sumitomo Corporation Corporate Governance Principles" was established based on our view that the essence of corporate governance is "improving management efficiency" and "maintaining sound management," as well as "ensuring management transparency" to secure the first two.
 Following the "Sumitomo Corporation Corporate Governance Principles," we are always seeking to establish the most appropriate managerial system for the Company and are strengthening our corporate governance to realize management that serves the interests of shareholders and all other stakeholders.

-We have adopted corporate auditor system believing that it is the most legitimate means of improving the effectiveness of our corporate governance to enhance and reinforce it through auditing from diversified external viewpoints.
-We have five Corporate Auditors, three of which are Outside Corporate Auditors.
+We have adopted Audit & Supervisory Board Member system believing that it is the most legitimate means of improving the effectiveness of our corporate governance to enhance and reinforce it through auditing from diversified external viewpoints.
+We have five Audit & Supervisory Board Members, three of which are Outside Audit & Supervisory Board Members.
 Of these three, two are legal experts (a former Prosecutor-General and a President, Osaka High Court) and the other one is an accounting expert – ensuring an auditing system that incorporates a diversity of perspectives.
-Furthermore, four Outside Directors, who are diverse in experience and specialty, are elected so that through their diverse perspectives, Outside Directors help ensure appropriate decision-making in board meetings and further enhancement of supervisory function.
-We believe that we can achieve the ultimate goals of corporate governance that is "improving management efficiency", "maintaining sound management" and "ensuring management transparency" by reinforcing management oversight by independent Outside Directors and Outside Corporate Auditors.
+Furthermore, three Outside Directors, who are diverse in experience and specialty, are elected so that through their diverse perspectives, Outside Directors help ensure appropriate decision-making in board meetings and further enhancement of supervisory function.
+We believe that we can achieve the ultimate goals of corporate governance that is "improving management efficiency", "maintaining sound management" and "ensuring management transparency" by reinforcing management oversight by independent Outside Directors and Outside Audit & Supervisory Board Members.

-We have amended the standards related to the Board of Directors on July 1st, 2015, so that the Board of Directors can be concentrated in the deliberation of important matter regarding the company-wide management such as the business policy and management plan.
-At the same time, we have increased the submitting matters to the Board of Directors to make it possible for the Board of Directors to concentrate monitoring of execution of operation, so that the Board of Directors can enhance its monitoring function.
+We carefully select agenda items requiring discussion by the Board of Directors so that the Board of Directors can concentrate on the deliberation of important matters regarding the company-wide management such as the business policy and management plan.
+At the same time, we have increased the matters to be reported to the Board of Directors to make it possible for the Board of Directors to concentrate supervising execution of operation, so that the Board of Directors can enhance its monitoring function.

-Currently, the Board has fourteen members (including four Outside Directors).
+Currently, the Board has nine members (including three Outside Directors).
 Through this optimized Board of Directors, which oversees the operations of the business and serves as the Company's decision-making body concerning key management matters, we aim to facilitate due deliberation and speedy and reasonable decision-making.

 The terms of Directors are one year.
 We aim to clarify the responsibility of management among members of management each fiscal year.
 This, in turn, helps ensure fast reaction times to changes in business conditions.

 We established the Nomination and Remuneration Advisory Committee (chairperson: outside director).
 Functioning as an advisory body to the Board of Directors, more than half of the Committee members are Outside Directors.
-The Nomination and Remuneration Advisory Committee is in charge of studying the standards for nomination of Directors and Corporate Auditors, nomination of Directors (including Outside Directors), members of Management Council and Corporate Auditors, the formula and level of remuneration and bonuses of Directors and Executive Officers, and the limit of remuneration of Corporate Auditors, and reports the results of its studies to the Board of Directors.
+The Nomination and Remuneration Advisory Committee is in charge of studying the standards for nomination of Directors and Audit & Supervisory Board Members, nomination of Directors (including Outside Directors), members of Management Council and Audit & Supervisory Board Members, the formula and level of remuneration and bonuses of Directors and Executive Officers, and the limit of remuneration of Audit & Supervisory Board Members, and reports the results of its studies to the Board of Directors.

-To further strengthen external views within the corporate auditing framework, we bring the number of external auditors to three out of the five members on the Board of Corporate Auditors.
+To strengthen corporate auditing capabilities from an external viewpoint, we bring the number of external auditors to three out of the five members on the Audit & Supervisory Board.
 Of these three, two are legal experts (a former Prosecutor-General and a President, Osaka High Court) and one is an accounting expert—ensuring an auditing system that incorporates a diversity of perspectives.
 They fulfill the standards related to independence set by the Tokyo Stock Exchange and other exchanges, and the Standards for Independence set by Sumitomo Corporation.

-Corporate Auditors attend meetings of the Board of Directors and all other important internal meetings, to obtain the information necessary for proper auditing.
-Corporate Auditors also meet the Chairman of the Board of Directors and the President and CEO every month to exchange opinions on material issues regarding management policy and auditing.
-Moreover, the Corporate Auditor's Administration Department is assigned to assist Corporate Auditors, so that the auditing system functions effectively and without hindrance.
+Audit & Supervisory Board Members attend meetings of the Board of Directors and all other important internal meetings, to obtain the information necessary for proper auditing.
+Audit & Supervisory Board Members also meet the Chairman of the Board of Directors and the President and Chief Executive Officer every month to exchange opinions on material issues regarding management policy and auditing.
+Moreover, the Audit & Supervisory Board Members' Administration Department is assigned to assist Audit & Supervisory Board Members, so that the auditing system functions effectively and without hindrance.

-To ensure audit efficiency, Corporate Auditors interact closely with the Internal Auditing Department, receiving reports on internal audit plans and their results in a timely manner.
-In addition, Corporate Auditors exchange information with and monitor the auditing activities of the Accounting Auditors through regular meetings.
-By attending audit review meetings and observing inventory audits with the Accounting Auditors, the Corporate Auditors constantly work to improve audit efficiency and quality.
+To ensure audit efficiency, Audit & Supervisory Board Members interact closely with the Internal Auditing Department, receiving reports on internal audit plans and their results in a timely manner.
+In addition, Audit & Supervisory Board Members exchange information with and monitor the auditing activities of the Accounting Auditors through regular meetings.
+By attending audit review meetings and observing inventory audits with the Accounting Auditors, the Audit & Supervisory Board Members constantly work to improve audit efficiency and quality.

-The Internal Auditing Department, which reports directly to the President and CEO, was established as an independent organization to monitor the operations of the Company and Group companies.
-All the internal audit results are reported directly to the President and CEO and also to the Board of Directors.
+The Internal Auditing Department, which reports directly to the President and Chief Executive Officer, was established as an independent organization to monitor the operations of the Company and Group companies.
+All the internal audit results are reported directly to the President and Chief Executive Officer and also to the Board of Directors.

 The Internal Auditing Department checks comprehensively the assets and risk-management, status of compliance and business processes to find their problems and risks inherent.
 The Internal Auditing Department helps to raise the quality of organizational management by encouraging voluntary improvements and evaluating the effectiveness and the validity of each process.

-Standards for independence of outside directors and outside corporate auditors shall be prescribed in the Company's internal rules "Standards for Appointment and Independence of Outside Directors and Outside Corporate Auditors".
+Standards for independence of outside directors and outside Audit & Supervisory Board Members shall be prescribed in the Company's internal rules "Standards for Appointment and Independence of Outside Directors and Outside Audit & Supervisory Board Members".

-On July 1st, 2015, we had changed the Management Council, which had been positioned as an advisory body to the President and CEO, into a decision-making body in order to make a decision through diverse opinion and multilateral discussions more than before.
+On July 1st, 2015, we had changed the Management Council into a decision-making body in order to make a decision through diverse opinion and multilateral discussions more than before.
 The Management Council deliberates on and renders decisions regarding specific key matters related to management within the scope of its mandate from the Board of Directors.

-Committees including Company Investment Committee, Medium-term Management Plan Promotion Support Committee, Internal Control Committee, Compliance Committee are established as advisory bodies for the President and CEO or the Management Council with regard to specific matters that are important from the perspective of Sumitomo Corporation as a whole.
+Committees including Company Investment Committee, Medium-term Management Plan Promotion Support Committee, Internal Control Committee, Compliance Committee are established as advisory bodies for the President and Chief Executive Officer or the Management Council with regard to specific matters that are important from the perspective of Sumitomo Corporation as a whole.

 To bring an accurate understanding of the Company's management policies and business activities to all our stakeholders, we shall strive to make full disclosure, not limiting ourselves to the disclosure of information required by law but also actively pursuing the voluntary disclosure of information.